jodal/biip/docs/quickstart.md

 Once again, all three element strings was successfully extracted.

-## GS1 Web URIs
+## GS1 Digital Link URIs

-In an effort to make a single barcode that is useful both in the supply chain and for consumers wanting to learn more about the product they've purchased, GS1 has developed the GS1 Web URI standard.
+In an effort to make a single barcode that is useful both in the supply chain and for consumers wanting to learn more about the product they've purchased, GS1 has developed the GS1 Digital Link URI standard.

-GS1 Web URIs are HTTP URIs that can contain any domain name and any path prefix, and then encodes the element strings as path segments and query parameters in a standardized way.
+GS1 Digital Link URIs are HTTP URIs that can contain any domain name and any path prefix, and then encodes the element strings as path segments and query parameters in a standardized way.

 Let's assume that an imaginary manufacturer named Example Inc. wants to create a barcode for a product with GTIN `07032069804988`.
 The URI should link to their product information page.
 The barcode should also encode the batch number `0329` and the expiration date `2021-05-26` for easy tracking of the items through the supply chain.
-Using the GS1 Web URI specification, they create the following URI:
+Using the GS1 Digital Link URI specification, they create the following URI:

 ```
 https://www.example.com/products/gtin/07032069804988?10=0329&15=210526